 Isn’t it interesting what entrepreneurs take on nowadays?
 We not only practice our area of expertise, we also learn marketing, communications and social media.
 And if there’s something we’re better off not doing, it’s easy enough to search online for someone who can.

 As I remember my grandparents, I imagine they would have carefully planned the realities of going into business for themselves.
 George was a qualified bookkeeper and experienced in the food industry.
 Ruth was a networking guru half a century before such marketing terminology existed.
 Yet, the skills that likely kept them going most were that of hard work, perseverance and understanding.

 My grandparents lived in an apartment above the store.
-The back stairway that merged their work- and off-work lives was one they navigated many times a day.
+The back stairs that merged their work- and off-work lives was ones they navigated many times a day.
 Such a setup was common in those days, wasn’t it?
 And weren’t businesses often family affairs that involved husband, wife and children?

 How interesting that we’re once again returning to this concept.
 A great number of entrepreneurs work from their home offices.
 They participate in the day-to-day care of their children and they integrate work time with family time.

 Are there any like-minded entrepreneurs in your family?
 We can learn so much from innovators of the past and apply that to how we work today.
 Tell us all about them!